scionproto/scion/doc/PathService.md

 ## Request Handlers

-The path service needs to handle multiple requests.
+The path server (PS) needs to handle multiple requests.
 We use the messenger to register request handlers.
 The following requests need to be handled:

-* __TRCRequest:__ Use handler of existing truststore.
+* __TRC Request:__ Use handler of existing truststore.
-* __ChainRequest:__ Use handler of existing truststore.
+* __Chain Request:__ Use handler of existing truststore.
-* __Path registration:__ A handler for the existing Path Registration request should be implemented.
+* __Path Registration:__ A handler for the existing path-registration request should be implemented.
-* __Path requests:__ A handler for the existing SegReq should be implemented.
+* __Path Requests:__ A handler for the existing `SegReq` should be implemented.
-* __Path Revocation:__ A handler for the existing Path revocation message should be implemented.
+* __Path Revocation:__ A handler for the existing path-revocation message should be implemented.
-* __Path synchronization:__ Currently the python path server uses a push model.
-A PS that receives a down segment propagates this to the other PSes in the ISD-core.
+* __Path Synchronization:__ Currently. the python PS uses a push model.
+A PS that receives a down-segment propagates this to the other PSes in the ISD core.
 To support a smooth migration path we should also implement this in the go PS.
 Note that we should add a flag to disable this (for CI builds and for a future go-only env)
-* __Path changes since:__ Used for the new replication of down segments.
+* __Path Changes Since:__ Used for the new replication of down-segments.
 The service should return all the ids of changed segments since a certain point in time.
 The requesting PS can then request the affected segments.
 The python server will not support this mechanism but we will receive the old path sync message from it, so this is not a big problem.

-## Replication of down segments
+## Replication of Down-Segments

-In the ISD-core the ASes must have the same set of down segments.
+In the ISD-core the ASes must have the same set of down-segments.
 A core PS in an AS should periodically request path changes (since last query) at the PSes in all other core ASes.
-Once the PS knows what changed, it should fetch the locally missing down segments.
+Once the PS knows what changed, it should fetch the locally missing down-segments.

 Message Types: